 We may not be able to establish additional sources of supply for sufentanil-containing sublingual tablets or device manufacture.
-Such suppliers are subject to FDA and other foreign regulatory agency's regulations requiring that materials be produced under cGMPs or Quality System Regulations, or QSR, or in ISO 13485 accredited manufacturers, and subject to ongoing inspections by regulatory agencies.
+Such suppliers are subject to FDA and other foreign regulatory agency's regulations requiring that materials be produced under cGMPs or Quality System Regulations, or QSR, or in ISO 13485 accredited facilities, and subject to ongoing inspections by regulatory agencies.
 Failure by any of our suppliers to comply with applicable regulations may result in delays and interruptions to our product supply while we seek to secure another supplier that meets all regulatory requirements.
-In addition, if we are unable to establish a reliable commercial supply of Zalviso for Grünenthal's Territory, we may be unable to satisfy our obligations under the Amended Agreements in a timely manner or at all, and we may, as a result, be in breach of the Amended Agreements.
+In addition, if we are unable to establish a reliable commercial supply of Zalviso for Europe, we may be unable to satisfy our obligations under any New Arrangement, if required, in a timely manner or at all, and we may, as a result, be in breach of any New Arrangement.

-For DSUVIA, we currently package the finished goods under a manual process at the Sharp facility and would package finished goods of DZUVEO at the Sharp facility in the same manner.
-The capacity and cost to package the finished goods under this manual process is not optimal to support successful future sales of DSUVIA and DZUVEO.
-We have initiated the process to purchase an automated filling and packaging line to support increased capacity packaging for DSUVIA and DZUVEO.
-Despite the delays due to the impact of COVID-19, we are still projecting to complete the acquisition and installation of this line in 2020.
-There is no assurance that we will be able to successfully purchase, install or validate the automated filling and packaging line for DSUVIA and DZUVEO.
-If we are successful in the purchase, installation and validation of this equipment and process, there can be no assurance that we will be able to obtain the necessary regulatory approvals to manufacture product on this line.
+For DSUVIA, we currently package the finished goods under a manual process and would package DZUVEO in the same manner.
+The capacity and cost to package the goods under this manual process are not optimal to support successful future sales of DSUVIA and DZUVEO.
+We have purchased and installed an automated filling and packaging line to support increased capacity packaging for DSUVIA and DZUVEO.
+We have experienced delays to final implementation of our automated line due to the impact of COVID-19, in addition to testing requirements of our vendor.
+While we have now completed the acquisition and installation of this line; there can be no assurance that we will be able to successfully complete the qualification and validation of this line and obtain the necessary regulatory approvals to manufacture commercial product on this line.
+Due to the recent strains on the global supply chain, the lead time for many components used in our production are getting longer and may impact our ability to manufacture our products in a timely manner.